I’ve deliberately put the poems and stories up front because that’s what this blog is about: the writing, not the

-I grew up in Northern Ireland but now live at Bordeaux Bay on the island of Guernsey, with my wife, Jane, a fellow writer.
+I grew up in Northern Ireland but now live at Bordeaux Bay on the island of Guernsey, with my wife, Jane, a published writer.

-Ours is a quiet life enlivened by trips to Italy to escape the feeling of cabin-fever that occasionally results from dwelling on an island of just 25 square miles in size.
+Ours is a quiet life enlivened by trips to the UK and Europe to escape the feeling of cabin-fever that occasionally results from dwelling on an island of just 25 square miles in size.

 I enjoy music, books and films, food, wine, animals and sunshine, and all of these will probably crop up in the blog at some point.

 I’ve written verse for many years, had numerous pieces published or broadcast and taken part in poetry readings at local and international festivals.

 You will find many of my poems in the BBC archives, while others can be found in assorted publications throughout the UK and Channel Islands.